Flipsyde

-Flipsyde is an American alternative hip hop group from Oakland, California.
+Flipsyde is an American hip hop group from Oakland, California.

 Career

 Flipsyde currently consists of lead vocalist and guitarist Steve Knight, lead guitarist Dave Lopez, and rapper The Piper (Jinho Ferreira).
 Their 2005 debut album, We the People, was released by Interscope Records and featured the singles "Happy Birthday" and "Someday", with the latter chosen as a theme song by NBC for the 2006 Winter Olympic Games, and appeared on the soundtrack for the 2008 film Never Back Down.

 Flipsyde's 2008 follow-up album, State of Survival, featured production by Akon and a minor hit in "When It Was Good", but the record did not chart.
 The group was subsequently dropped by Interscope Records.
 Flipsyde released two EP's independently in 2011 and 2012.
 The group is currently working on a new project together.

 Beyond Flipsyde

 Ferreira is a graduate of San Francisco State University and has written two unproduced screenplays, one of which won a screenwriting prize at the Tribeca Film Festival in April 2009.

-Ferreira discussed his experiences growing up, becoming a rapper, and choosing to become a cop to try to address racial injustice in an episode of World Affairs, From Oakland to Johannesburg: Can We Reform the Police?, an episode of World Affairs.
+Ferreira discussed his experiences growing up, becoming a rapper, and choosing to become a cop to try to address racial injustice in From Oakland to Johannesburg: Can We Reform the Police?, an episode of World Affairs.